python-attrs/attrs/docs/hashing.rst

 #.
 Two objects that are equal, **must** have the same hash.
    This means that if ``x == y``, it *must* follow that ``hash(x) == hash(y)``.

-   By default, Python classes are compared *and* hashed by their :func:`id`.
+   By default, Python classes are compared *and* hashed by their `id`.
    That means that every instance of a class has a different hash, no matter what attributes it carries.

    It follows that the moment you (or ``attrs``) change the way equality is handled by implementing ``__eq__`` which is based on attribute values, this constraint is broken.